mckamey/doubleTap.js/README.md

 events mutually exclusively.
 It can be attached to the standard `click` event or the `tap` event that is created by `doubleTap.js`.

-Just pass in handlers for each of the different levels (can handle triple clicks and higher):
+Just pass in handlers for each of the different levels (can even handle triple clicks and higher):

 	// Create a combo event handler
-	var handler = xorTap(
+	var xorhandler = xorTap(
 		function(e) {
 			alert('click!');
 		},